A Tapestry of Love

 The world would be different!

-Learn more about the peace movement, A Peaceful Revolution in the Name of Jesus Christ, that is uniting the Christian world here.
+Learn more about the prayer movement, The Mercy Movement, that is uniting the Christian world here.

 “My goal is that they may be encouraged in heart and united in love, so that they may have the full riches of complete understanding, in order that they may know the mystery of God, namely, Christ, in whom are hidden all the treasures of wisdom and knowledge.”
 Colossians 2:2-3